philipbrown/merchant/README.md

 $collection = new Collection(['dog', 'cat', 'goat']);
 ```

-The `Collection` class has a number of useful methods for dealing working with a collection of items:
+The `Collection` class has a number of useful methods for working with a collection of items:
 ```php
 // Return all of the items
 $collection->all();